Introduction to CAPA

 The CAPA Solution

-CAPA addresses these challenges by creating a single, intelligent MCP server that:
+CAPA solves these by running a single MCP server that:

-• Exposes only required tools: List the skills you need in your capabilities file.
-CAPA automatically exposes only the tools those skills require, keeping context clean.
+- Exposes only required tools: List the skills you need in your capabilities file.
+CAPA exposes only the tools those skills require and keeps context clean.

 Key Benefits